 DefinitionThis section has been translated automatically.

-Chronic reflux disorder of the venous blood with venous hypertension in standing position as well as consecutive oedema formation in the ankle area.
-The consequences are chronic, with increasing persistence irreversible changes in the veins, skin, subcutaneous fatty tissue and muscle fascia(dermatoliposclerosis - or dermatolipofasciosclerosis).
+Chronic venous blood return disturbance with venous hypertension in the standing position as well as consecutive edema formation in the ankle area.
+The consequences are chronic, with increasing persistence irreversible changes of the veins, the skin, the subcutaneous fat tissue and the muscle fascia(dermatoliposclerosis - or dermatolipofasciosclerosis).

 ClassificationThis section has been translated automatically.